 Public employers that deny eligible employees their due process risk being sued.

-Protect Your Due Process Rights as an Employee: Get a Free Attorney Match
+Protect Your Due Process Rights as an Employee: Get Legal Help

 Although private employment is typically "at will," public employees generally have more protections and must be given due process before being terminated.
-This generally involves a hearing, at which the employee may defend the employer's claims.
+This generally involves a hearing, at which the employee may defend against the employer's claims.
 If your due process rights are violated, you may have a valid claim of wrongful termination.
-Get a free employment attorney match today and get some peace of mind.
+To learn more, talk to a local employment attorney today.